-Testing shall be performed to demonstrate compliance with paragraph d) above.
+Testing shall be performed to demonstrate compliance with paragraphs b) as specified in Table 1 and d) (Elastic-Plastic Ouasi-Static Test) above.

 The area properties of the collision posts, including any reinforcement required to provide the specified 500,000 lbf (2224 kN) shear strength at the top of the underframe, shall extend from the bottom of the end sill to at least 30 in.
 (762 mm) above the top of the underframe.